 Paging Cindy, If She Exists.
 (And Why It's Important If She Doesn't.)
+The Internet has flattened the world, but also is fraught with danger.
+Luckily, the Web has tools to protect yourself and your business.

 To be honest with you, I don't have a clue who Cindy Sparling is.
 I don't know anything about her.